The Apprentice (British TV series) series 3

 The third series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC One, from 28 March to 13 June 2007.
-Following favourable ratings, the BBC moved the programme onto its mainstream channel and thus to a much wider audience, with its companion discussion show The Apprentice: You're Fired! being reallocated to BBC Two as part of the move.
+Following favourable ratings of the previous two series, the BBC moved the programme from its original home on BBC Two to BBC One, with its companion discussion show The Apprentice: You're Fired! being reallocated to BBC Two from BBC Three.
 For this series, Alan Sugar commented that its production would include "tougher tasks and better people" as a means of making the programme stand out from other shows like Big Brother.
 Alongside the usual twelve episodes, the series also featured two specials – the first, titled "Beyond the Boardroom", was aired on 3 June prior to the eleventh episode; the second, titled "Why I Fired Them", was aired on 10 June prior to the broadcast of the series finale.

-This series saw in a change in the show's format, allowing for sixteen candidates to take part in the third series, with Simon Ambrose becoming the overall winner.
+The series involved 16 candidates, with Simon Ambrose crowned the eventual winner.
 Excluding the specials, the series averaged around 5.62 million viewers during its broadcast.
-The third series saw Sugar face accusations of sexism from several groups that he later denied, alongside a complaint by a candidate who participated in the series over the treatment of himself and the others he worked with.
+The third series saw Sugar face accusations of sexism from several groups, later denying these claims.